 EVERY.
 DAMN.
 DAY.
 I’m not suggesting that exercise takes up a significant part of your day, but rather, I am suggesting that a minimum of 30-60 minutes a day of movement will go a long way in optimizing fertility and increasing the chances of getting pregnant, and maintaining a healthy, full term pregnancy.

-Thirty to sixty minutes of daily, low impact movement – yoga, power walking, swimming, strength training, hiking, biking, etc – will get your heart rate up, increase circulation to your reproductive organs, and help you improve overall physical and mental health.
+Thirty to sixty minutes of daily, low impact movement – yoga, power walking, swimming, strength training, hiking, jogging, biking, etc – will get your heart rate up, increase circulation to your reproductive organs, and help you improve overall physical and mental health.

 Why do you move?
 To lose weight?
 To look better in your swimsuit?
 Because you think you NEED to for your health?
 Because all your friends are doing it?
 How often do you move solely out of pleasure?
 How often is the intention to experience the movement itself and nothing else?